Paulk97/capitals/tests/README.md

 ## Tests
 As last step we test our code implementing three different functions in order to check three different aspect of our program.

-As to activate the test phase it is necessary to use this command:
+To activate the test phase, it is necessary to use this command:

 ```
 python3 -m unittest -v -b tests/test_csv.py